Awesome

 make dc-stop-mysql # to stop the app

-If deployed on Heroku, you can access the Flask shell with:
+If deployed on Heroku, you can run the migrations using:

-This will ensure the necessary tables are create in the database, and make sure your deployed Shhh application works as expected.
+This will ensure the necessary tables are created and up-to-date in the database, and make sure your deployed Shhh application works as expected.

 Development tools